20 Steps To Successful Job Hunting

 And for goodness sake, try and enjoy yourself.
 I used to work with a talented art director who’d say, “If it were easy, it’d be easy.”
 True enough.
 Job hunting isn’t easy.
 Learn, improvise and enjoy the ride.

-30 responses to “20 Steps To Successful Job Hunting”
+30 thoughts on “20 Steps To Successful Job Hunting”

 1. Thanks for the helpful tips.
 We all know them to be true, but it helps to read them over each and everyday before I begin the search.
 Thanks again.